War3zuk/War3zuk-Alpha-18-Stable-AIO/Readme.md

 3) Delete the war3zuk folder
 & then click Presync Mod

+Updated v3.06 to v3.07

+Broken HD Arctic Warfare Animation
+Broken HD M4A1 Animation
+Broken Tactical AR Animation

+Guns Will Get Some Love Next Update Now That
+The Unity Update Is Done..

 Updated v3.05 to v3.06

 Converted All Models To Unity 2019.1